dolphintwo/sifnode/docs/peggy/Peggy2-Flows.md

           - decimals
         - Note that no decisions need to be made about normalizing these fields; the exact values stored on sifchain will be used
+        - Since ERC20 tokens are free to change the values of any of those fields, we will use the value from the very first
       - Relayers call the smart contract action to deploy an ERC20 token for coin/1/0xdac17f958d2ee523a2206206994597c13d831ec7/6
           - Need to reach the consensus threshold before this executes